bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/code-review/Trustee.md

         require(_account != address(this));
         require(_amount > 0);

-        // Can't create an allocation if there is already one for this acount.
+        // Can't create an allocation if there is already one for this account.
         // BK Ok
         require(allocations[_account].amountGranted == 0);